danielsreichenbach/pklib-rs/README.md

 ## Overview

-PKLib implements the PKWare DCL format used in many legacy applications and games.
+PKLib implements the PKWare DCL format used in game archives like MPQ and other legacy applications.
 It provides both compression ("implode") and decompression ("explode") functionality with full compatibility to the original PKLib specification.
+This format uses Huffman coding and sliding dictionary compression, and is covered by Patent No. 5,051,745.

 ### Key Features